sebouh137/clas12-rge-analysis/README.md

 The purpose of this repository is to contain various tools used in the analysis of RG-E data from the CLAS12 experiment.
 We use [root](https://root.cern.ch/) for analysis, and [hipo](https://github.com/gavalian/hipo) for the handling of hipo files.
 If you run into any problems compiling or using the tools, please raise an [issue](https://github.com/bleaktwig/clas12-rge-analysis/issues/new) and we'll take a look into it.

 ## Compilation
-First, set the environment variable `HIPO` to the location where hipo is installed.
+First, set the environment variables `ROOT` and `HIPO` to the location where root and hipo are respectively installed.
 Then, compile everything by running `make` in the root directory (where `Makefile` is).
 The repository has been tested and works fine with the following root versions:
 * 6.20/04.
 * 6.24/02.
 * 6.26/08.
 * 6.28/00.

+We specifically avoid using features associated to specific versions of C++, so that the program can be run with a version of ROOT compiled  against any version of C++.
+Note that the first variable set in `Makefile` is `CXX_STD`.
+Set that to the C++ version your ROOT is compiled against.

 ## Usage
 ### hipo2root